How to Talk about Housework

 3. Which household appliance do you use the most?

-4. Which chores do you do which your parents didn’t when they were your age?
+4. Which chores do you do that your parents didn’t do when they were your age?

 5. Have you ever been paid for doing chores?